Drug addict's mum has 'funeral planned'

 "It was her mummy's anniversary last weekend.
 She wanted tied to the balloon to go up to heaven to her mummy and daddy - so that's what I'm living with."

-The documentary Buds Blues and Yellas is on BBC Radio Ulster at 12.30 BST on Sunday, presented by Kelly Bonner, as part of the Stories in Sound series.
+The documentary Buds Blues and Yellas, presented by Kelly Bonner as part of the Stories in Sound series, can be found on the BBC iPlayer.